 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

-Savannah is the perfect destination to explore over a weekend.
+Savannah is the perfect destination to explore over a long weekend, and three days in Savannah is just perfect.
 It’s a small city, you can see most of it on foot, and just walking from place to place is just as entertaining as the sights themselves!

 Know one thing — this three-day itinerary isn’t ironclad.
 The world won’t implode if you don’t follow this itinerary to the letter.